conarwelsh/nettuts-laravel4-and-backbone/README.md

 To complete this tutorial, you will need the following items installed:

 - [Composer](http://getcomposer.org/):  You can download this from the homepage, I recommend the global install instructions located [here](http://getcomposer.org/doc/00-intro.md#globally)
-- [Node + NPM](http://nodejs.org/): the installed on the homepage will install both items
+- [Node + NPM](http://nodejs.org/): the installer on the homepage will install both items
 - [LESS](http://lesscss.org/) Compiler:  If you are on a Mac, I recommend CodeKit.
 However regardless of your operating system, or if you do not feel like paying for CodeKit, you can just install the LESS Compiler for Node.js by typing `npm install -g less` at the command prompt.